-This paper proposes an approach to assessing risks related to audiovisual (AV) preservation processes through gathering and representing the metadata needed for performing this assessment.
-We define a model for process metadata, which is interoperable with business process models and other preservation metadata formats.
-We propose a risk management framework to help key decision makers to plan and to execute preservation processes in a manner that reduces the risk of 'damage' to audiovisual content.
-The framework uses a plan, do, check, act cycle to continuously improve the process.
-The process metadata serves as the interface between the steps in the framework and enables a unified approach to data gathering from the heterogeneous tools and devices used in an audiovisual preservation workflow.
+This paper proposes an approach to assessing risks related to audiovisual (AV) preservation processes through gathering and representing metadata.
+We define a model for process metadata, which is interoperable with both business process models and other preservation metadata formats.
+A risk management framework is also suggested to help key decision makers to plan and execute preservation processes in a manner that reduces the risk of 'damage' to AV content.
+The framework uses a plan, do, check, act cycle to continuously improve the process based on risk measures and impact model.
+The process metadata serves as the interface between the steps in the framework and enables a unified approach to data gathering from the heterogeneous tools and devices used in an AV preservation workflow.